 Maybe you’re thinking of popping a certain question!
-Either way, escape the city crowds and venture up to Mister A’s, a venue boasting what is arguably the best view from any San Diego eaterie.
+Either way, escape the city crowds and venture up to Mister A’s.
+This venue boasts what is arguably the best view from any San Diego eaterie.

-It’s not all about the view though; the menu is equally impressive!
+But, it’s not just all about the view — the menu is equally impressive!

 65 – Take drinking to the next level at ALTITUDE Sky Lounge